-There are different types of cookies which are used to do different things, such as letting you navigate between different pages on a website efficiently, remembering preferences you have given a website, and improving your overall experience.
-Others are used to provide you with advertising which is more tailored to your interests, or to measure the number of site visits and the most popular pages users visit.
+There are different types of cookies which are used to do different things, such as letting you navigate between different pages on a website efficiently, remembering preferences/choices you have given a website (“functionality cookies”), and improving your overall experience and use of a website (“strictly necessary cookies”).
+Others are used to provide you with advertising or services which are more tailored to your interests, or to measure statistical information such as number of site visits and the most popular pages users visit (“performance cookies”).

 Another type of cookie known as a “persistent”.
-These cookies would remain on your PC for a period of time.
+These cookies are stored on your PC for a period of time even after you close your web browser.

 Cookies we use